Creation of Ardonagh Global Partners Following acquisition of AccuRisk Solutions LLC

-Creation of Ardonagh Global Partners Following acquisition of AccuRisk Solutions LLC (Di martedì 6 aprile 2021) LONDON, April 6, 2021 /PRNewswire/
+Creation of Ardonagh Global Partners Following acquisition of AccuRisk Solutions LLC (Di martedì 6 aprile 2021) AGP has today agreed to acquire US healthcare and benefits underwriter AccuRisk in a joint venture ... and M&A specialist broker Hemsley Wynne Furlonge LLP, companies it acquired February and March ...Leggi su ultimora.news

-The Ardonagh Group ('Ardonagh' or the 'Group'), a Top 20 Global Broker with gross written premium in excess of $10 billion, today announces the launch of Ardonagh Global Partners ("AGP") and its first acquisition in the United States.
-AGP's strategy is to invest in leading platforms operating in attractive markets and product verticals outside of the UK and Europe and will sit within Ardonagh's new International platform.
-By offering access to Ardonagh's commercial capabilities, management expertise and funding, AGP will become a partner of choice for best in class management teams.
-AGP will be led by Des O'Connor, who ran a successful buy-and-build strategy as CEO of Bravo Group, the largest ...Leggi su liberoquotidiano

-The Ardonagh Group ('Ardonagh' or the 'Group'), a Top 20 Global Broker with gross written premium in excess of $10 billion, today announces the launch of Ardonagh Global Partners ("AGP") and its first acquisition in the United States.
-AGP's strategy is to invest in leading platforms operating in attractive markets and product verticals outside of the UK and Europe and will sit within Ardonagh's new International platform.
-By offering access to Ardonagh's commercial capabilities, management expertise and funding, AGP will become a partner of choice for best in class management teams.
-AGP will be led by Des O'Connor, who ran a successful buy-and-build strategy as CEO of Bravo Group, the largest ...Leggi su liberoquotidiano

 Advertising